Pamela Werner - a new investigation into her 1937 murder in Peking

-The most recent (non-fiction) work concerning this intriguing cold case will be published by Earnshaw Books "A Death in Old Peking" by retired police officer, Graeme Sheppard.
+The most recent (non-fiction) work concerning this intriguing cold case is published by Earnshaw Books "A Death in Peking" by retired police officer, Graeme Sheppard.

 The brutal murder of Pamela Werner in 1937 in pre-communist Peking horrified the foreigners living in the ancient walled capital, and many others besides.
 The appalling injuries the young British woman suffered were as barbaric as they were mysterious.
 Months later, China was engulfed by war with Japan and the macabre crime remained unsolved with the murderer still at large.